Domestic Fire Sprinkler Systems

 Differences between Domestic Sprinkler systems and Residential Sprinkler Systems:

-- Domestic sprinklers are designed to deliver a smaller quantity of water than residential systems ie 2 sprinkler heads delivering around 100 litres of water per minute rather than 4 sprinkler heads delivering 200 litres per minute in the case of a residential sprinkler system.
+- Domestic sprinklers were designed to deliver a smaller quantity of water than residential systems ie 2 sprinkler heads delivering a total of around 60 – 84 litres of water per minute rather than 4 sprinkler heads delivering 168 litres per minute in the case of a residential sprinkler system.

-- Domestic fire sprinkler systems are designed to operate for a shorter period of time which is 10 minutes rather than a Residential fire sprinkler systems requirement to deliver around 200 litres of water for 30 minutes.
-This amounts to around 6 times the volume of water required.
+- Domestic fire sprinkler systems were designed to operate for a shorter period of time which was 10 minutes rather than a Residential fire sprinkler system requirement to deliver around 154 litres of water for 30 minutes.

 Building Regulations – Approved Document B

 The building regulations were changed in 2007 to allow domestic fire sprinklers to be used to compensate for problems concerning fire safety.

 Domestic fire sprinkler systems installed to BS9251 can now afford relaxations to traditional AD part B passive requirements.

 - particularly regarding open plan areas within a property and